sweetpea-org/sweetpea-py/docs/_source/api/factors.rst

               :class:`.DerivedLevel` values.
 In the last case, the result is a *derived factor*.
-The `levels` list must either contain all derived levels or all values that are not derived levels.
+The `levels` list must either contain all derived levels or all values that are not derived levels, and the levels must all use a compatible derivation as described in :ref:`derivations`.
               The names of the levels must be distinct; create a level with a weight to get the effect of multiple levels with he same name.